w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 **Google applications**

-- BigTable is the DB used by Google for most of its applications, including Search, Analytics, Maps and Gmail
+- BigTable is the DB used by Google for most of its applications, including Search, Analytics, Maps, and Gmail

 **User profiles and preferences**